EMP White LogoErin Morrison Photography Logo

 What Photographers Want You To Know About Engagement Photos

 Yep.
 We are talking about engagement photos.
 Again.
 Why?
 Because they are a pretty darn important part of your experience as an engaged couple.
-Your engagement can be a stressful time and doesn’t leave a lot of wiggle room for learning the ins and outs of planning your engagement photos.
+Your engagement can be stressful and doesn’t leave much room for learning the ins and outs of planning your engagement photos.
 As a professional Knoxville engagement photographer, there is a list of things I want couples to know when they come to me.
 All of these things are really designed for one goal: to make your engagement photography session go as smoothly as possible.
 I mean, with only one or two drinks post-engagement session!
 Ha!

 Schedule The Darn Thing

 Ok.
-I know that this may seem like a “duh” section, but trust me when I say this: your engagement is going to go by faster than you think.
+I know that this may seem like a “duh” section, but trust me when I say this: your engagement will go by faster than you think.
 And before you know it, days, weeks, and months have flown by.
 And guess what?
 You haven’t scheduled your engagement session.
-Your time may be even more crunched depending on the length of time between your engagement, selecting your photographer, and your wedding day.
+Your time may be even more crunched depending on the time between your engagement, selecting your photographer, and your wedding day.

 Getting a date early with your photographer will also allow for any rescheduling if needed.
-Your life is in-flux during these years, and you may be graduating school, getting or changing jobs, or maybe even moving to a new city during this time.
+Your life is in flux during these years, and you may be graduating from school, getting or changing jobs, or maybe even moving to a new city.
 You also don’t want to wait until the last minute and then have a surprise thunderstorm pop up and ruin the shoot with no time to reschedule.
-Because guys, guess what?
+Because, guys, guess what?
 It happens.
-There are times where we just can’t fit in an engagement session due to timing.
+Sometimes, we just can’t fit in an engagement session due to timing.

 Petit Jean State Park Couples Session Erin Morrison Photography